ShantiChary/markentum/README.md

 Create template part to consolidate taxonomy template code add front page to display taxonomy terms -
 Added code to include taxonomy terms to the front page as a way to access the taxonomy pages.
 Also, since the taxonomy templates have same code, I created a template part to store common code to avoid code repetition.

+Repl taxonomy templates w Custom page templates
+-
+Replaced Taxonomy templates with custom page templates with code to filter based on taxonomy terms.
+I created pages for the taxonomy terms.
+I did this as the brief mentioned 'list two different groups of employees for two different fictional long term care facilities on two different WordPress pages'.
+This way, I am able to add banner image and then display employee information.